-Please note: Inquiries regarding How to Cope registrations by phone should be directed to Nhi Tuggle, LMSW, Family Services Counselor, 816-800-8044.
+Please Note: *Private Groups (minimum of 4).
+All inquiries regarding How to Cope registrations by phone should be directed to Bethany DePugh, Family Services Counselor, 816-800-8057.

 How to Register

-To begin registration for the How to Cope course offered by First Call (day and evening classes), please use the registration form below or contact Nhi Tuggle, Family Services Counselor, 816-800-8044.
+To begin registration for the How to Cope course offered by First Call (day and evening classes), please use the registration form below or contact Bethany DePugh, Family Services Counselor, 816-800-8057.

-Children growing up in alcohol or drug affected have a high risk for developing a substance use disorder themselves.
-The Caring for Kids program helps participants regain a healthy, productive lifestyle by focusing on education, resilience and safety.
+Children growing up in alcohol or drug-affected homes have a high risk of developing a substance use disorder themselves.
+The Caring for Kids program helps participants regain a healthy, productive lifestyle by focusing on education, resilience, and safety.

 How to Care is a four-hour, curriculum-based educational program that teaches adult caregivers (teachers, foster parents, extended family members, etc.) to better understand the dynamics of a family system impacted by substance use disorder, the lasting effects of this experience on children’s physical and emotional development, and the best approach to help them achieve their full potential.
 How to Care can be offered on-site, or as a web-based training for organizations.